jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/PaloAlto-Unit-42-Ransomeware-Extortion-Report-2023.md

 than money from deploying ransomware—it also has potential for both destruction and espionage.

-### Predictions for what to expect from extortion
+### P
-in the coming year.
-Unit 42 experts have put together predictions for what we expect to see from extortion groups in the coming year.
+**Predictions for what to expect from extortion in the coming year.** Unit 42 experts have put together predictions for what we expect to see from extortion groups in the coming year.
 Our predictions include:
-* 2023 will be the year we see a large cloud ransomware compromise.
+- 2023 will be the year we see a large cloud ransomware compromise.
-* A rise in extortion related to insider threats.
+- A rise in extortion related to insider threats.
-* A rise in politically motivated extortion attempts.
+- A rise in politically motivated extortion attempts.
-* The use of ransomware and extortion to distract from attacks aimed to infect the supply chain or source code.
+- The use of ransomware and extortion to distract from attacks aimed to infect the supply chain or source code.

 Ransomware and Extortion Report 2023  |  5
 The number one goal for many criminal threat